India National PolioPlus: Timeline

-2012: February, Rotary International jointly with the Ministry of Health and Family Welfare, Govt. of India, hosts Polio Summit 2012 to renew commitment and efforts to ending Polio.
-On 25 February, during the Summit, India is removed from the list of polio endemic countries by WHO.
+2012: In February, Rotary International, jointly with the Ministry of Health and Family Welfare, Govt. of India, hosts Polio Summit 2012 to renew commitment and efforts to ending polio.
+On 25 February, during the Summit, India is removed from the list of polio-endemic countries by WHO.
 May, at the Rotary International Convention in Bangkok, Thailand, it is announced that Rotary has successfully raised US$228.7 million against the Gate's Challenge grant of US$200 million.
-The Gates' Foundation recognizing this amazing match makes an additional US$50 million contribution.
+The Gates' Foundation recognizing this amazing match, makes an additional US$50 million contribution.